NickLJudy/num-calc/README.md

 The underlying method relies on the **BigInt** data type.

+Addition and multiplication can take multiple arguments.

 ## Notice

 There seems to be no such business scenario.
-LOL
 * The divisor cannot exceed the safe range of the JS language.
 * Scientific notation exponentials cannot exceed the safe limits of the JS language.